nspcc-dev/neo-go/docs/node-configuration.md

   lead to websocket handshake failures.
 Use "-1" to disable websocket connections (0 will lead to using the default value).
 - `MaxWebSocketFeeds` -- the maximum simultaneous event subscriptions number for a single client (16 by default).
-Attemps to create additional subscriptions will lead to error.
+Attempts to create additional subscriptions will lead to error.
 - `MempoolSubscriptionsEnabled` - denotes whether JSON-RPC websocket subscription for mempool events is enabled.
 If not set, a call to `subscribe` JSON-RPC handler